 The Kolmac Outpatient Recovery Centers is committed to protecting employees, patients, vendors and the company from illegal or damaging actions by individuals, either knowingly or unknowingly.
 In addition to abiding by Kolmac’s ethical codes of conduct, clinical and medical staff members are expected to abide by the codes of conduct for their given profession, as well as the codes of conduct for their respective licensing or certifying board.
 This ethical code of conduct policy will be kept readily available so any staff member may access it quickly and easily.
 No illegal or unethical conduct on the part of any employee will be tolerated by Kolmac.

-In order to maintain trust and good standing in the community it is imperative that all persons representing Kolmac in business matters do so in an open and honest manor.
+In order to maintain trust and good standing in the community, it is imperative that all persons representing Kolmac in business matters do so in an open and honest manner.
 They should act responsibly and with respect towards others in all of their dealings, regardless of the person’s age, gender, sexual orientation, physical ability or disability, race, religion, culture, beliefs, political affiliation, financial means or nationality.
 They must abide by all Federal and State rules and regulations at all times.

 Staff may come into contact with, or have possession of, proprietary, confidential or business-sensitive information and must take appropriate steps to assure that such information is strictly safeguarded.
 This information, whether it is on behalf of Kolmac or any of its patients or stakeholders, could include patient records, personnel records, financial reports or payroll reports.
 Confidential and sensitive business information about Kolmac or stakeholders should be treated with sensitivity and only be disseminated to appropriate personnel.